 - Blue paint is a mixture of limestone and copper sulfate.
 Limestone is a common construction material in Jodhpur and has been used in many of the palaces and homes.
 There are also many indigo plantations in and near Jodhpur throughout history, which could have been capable of creating the blue color to the paint.

 So with a few possible explanations as to why Jodhpur is blue, you can do your own investigation and draw your own conclusion.

 Is the ‘Blue City’ of Jodhpur actually Blue?

 There are a lot of stories and articles online talking about how the city of Jodhpur isn’t actually very blue anymore.
 These claims likely come from sources who were a little disappointed by the scattered blue when they were maybe expecting a sea of blue houses.
 Many of the homes in Jodhpur are white, or off white color.
 There is definitely a strong blue theme but as a percentage homes that are entirely blue would be about 20-30% of the city.

 Sometimes as you walk along the streets you cannot see any blue at all.
 However, from the fort or from a drone shot you can clearly see the constant theme of blue.
 There are areas of Jodhpur that are bluer than others.
 I will detail where the best spots are to see the ‘blueness’ of the city.

-Finding the blue houses in the ‘Blue City’, Jodhpur
+Where are the blue houses in the ‘Blue City’ of Jodhpur